ClareMSYanGit/Interop-TestSuites/ExchangeMAPI/Docs/ExchangeMAPITestSuiteDeploymentGuide.md

 described in sections [Configuring SUT1 manually](#configuring-sut1-manually) and [Configuring SUT2 manually](#configuring-sut2-manually).

 **Note**  The scripts should be run by a user who has domain administrator rights with a mailbox on the Exchange Server.

 ### SUT resource requirements

-Each test suite contained within the Exchange MAPI Protocol test suites package may require a varying level of resources on Exchange Server.
+Each test suite in the Exchange MAPI Protocol Test Suites package may require a varying level of resources on Exchange Server.
 The following table outlines these resources for each test suite.
 The SUT configuration scripts will automatically create all the required